-- Bangladesh's growing trade deficit with China poses a significant challenge.
+- The growing trade deficit of Bangladesh with China poses a significant challenge.
 To address this, Bangladesh should implement diversified trade strategies prioritizing value-added exports and promoting sectors with a competitive advantage, such as ready-made garments, pharmaceuticals, and IT services.
-Establishing sector-specific export targets, increasing domestic production capacity, and improving compliance with international standards can make Bangladeshi products more attractive in the Chinese market. - Simultaneously, Bangladesh must proactively renegotiate existing trade agreements with China to secure better terms, including expanded product lines under the duty-free quota, longer-term tariff relief beyond the 2028 timeline, and commitments for joint ventures that enhance domestic value chains.
-Encouraging more Chinese companies to source materials and intermediate goods locally would help reduce the outflow of foreign exchange and support the growth of local industries.
+Establishing sector-specific export targets, increasing domestic production capacity, and improving compliance with international standards can make Bangladeshi products more attractive in the Chinese market. - Bangladesh must renegotiate existing trade agreements with China to secure better terms, including expanded product lines under the duty-free quota, longer-term tariff relief beyond the 2028 timeline, and commitments for joint ventures that enhance domestic value chains.
+Encouraging more Chinese companies to source materials and intermediate goods locally would help reduce the outflow of foreign exchange and foster local industry growth.
 A strategic trade policy that combines assertive negotiation with structural export reforms can create a more equitable and resilient economic partnership.